MicrosoftDocs/customer-insights/ci-docs/audience-insights/sample-guide-predict-clv.md

 ## Scenario

-Contoso is a company that produces high-quality coffee and coffee machines, which they sell through their Contoso Coffee website.
-Their goal is to understand the value (revenue) that each of their customers could bring in the next 12 months.
-Knowing the expected value of their customers in the next 12 months will help them prioritize and focus their marketing efforts on high value customers.
+Contoso is a company that produces high-quality coffee and coffee machines.
+They sell the products through their Contoso Coffee website.
+The company wants to understand the value (revenue) that their customers can generate in the next 12 months.
+Knowing the expected value of their customers in the next 12 months will help them steer their marketing efforts on high value customers.

 ## Prerequisites